Excise duty on energy

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 729 (“Aircraft – fuel”).

-If you use aviation kerosene or aviation petrol when testing aircraft engines in test beds or similar, you can claim a deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable) on the fuel, in your excise duty return.
-You are also entitled to claim a deduction for excise duty if you deliver aviation kerosene or aviation petrol to an approved duty-exempt user, who then uses the fuel for consumption in aircraft engines undergoing tests in test beds or similar.
+If you use aviation kerosene or aviation petrol for testing of aircraft engines in a test bed or similar environment, you can claim an excise duty deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable) on the fuel.
+You can also claim an excise duty deduction if you supply aviation kerosene or aviation petrol to an approved duty-exempt user who then uses the fuel in aircraft engines tested in a test bed or similar environment.

-You can claim a deduction or apply for a refund for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
-A refund will only be paid if the refund amount is at least SEK 1,000 per calendar quarter.
+You can claim a deduction or refund for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
+However, a refund will only be paid out to you if the refund amount is at least SEK 1,000 per calendar quarter.

-Here, you can find out about the rules that apply to those who have to file excise duty returns for fuel, duty-exempt users, and those who intend to apply for a refund later.
+Here, you can find out about the rules that apply if you are going to file an excise duty return for fuel, if you’re a duty-exempt user, or if you intend to apply for a refund of excise duty later, after using the fuel.

-If you have used aviation kerosene or aviation petrol yourself, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
-You can claim an excise duty deduction if you have delivered this type of fuel to an approved duty-exempt user.
+If you have used aviation kerosene or aviation petrol, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
+You can also claim a deduction for excise duty if you have delivered this type of fuel to an approved duty-exempt user.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 729 (“Aircraft – fuel”).